TLRKiliann/typescript-e-commerce/README.md

 This site was made with react-router-dom & contains :

+- DB for to link internet sites
-- Login, SignUp &amp; authentication
+- Login, SignUp &amp; authentication (axios - express)
-- ShoppingCart
+- ShoppingCart (useContext)

 ## Frontend packages : (npm start)